demr64/demr64/README.md

 I'm a Bachelor's Computer Science student at UNISA (University of Salerno). <br>
-I like Theoretical Computer Science and Discrete mathematics.

-In my free time, I enjoy cracking a good a puzzle.
+I have many interests, in my free time, I enjoy cracking a good a puzzle.

 ![](https://projecteuler.net/profile/demr.png)
 <!--